-Patti McGee began surfing at age 12 in San Diego and in her teens was part of the Pump House Gang.
+Patti McGee (born August 23, 1945) began surfing at age 12 in San Diego and was part of the Pump House Gang in her teens.
 When she saw a skateboard in 1962 at the Hollywood Teen Fair during her Easter vacation, it seemed like a great option for days when there was no surf.
 Pat’s brother Jackie made one in woodshop, using clay rollerskate wheels and she was soon bombing hills and inventing new tricks.
 Pat even got herself towed by a Suzuki motorcycle (no helmet, pads, or shoes!) and clocked 47mph in the parking-lot of the California Orange County Fair, setting a new record.

 Photos: Bill Eppridge, Ron Stoner

-After winning the National Skateboard Championship at the Santa Monica park in 1964 (it was judged on the flip card system like ice skating, and she tied Danny Bearer for points), Pat took her trophy and glossy photos over to Hobie skateboards to insist they bring her onto the team.
+Patti entered the National Skateboard Championship at the Santa Monica Park on December 4th, 1964 (it was judged on the flip card system like ice skating, and she tied Danny Bearer for points), and won against Giola Siciliano, Colleen Jones, Valerie Perez and Gail Yarbrough.
+Patti then took her trophy and glossy photos over to Hobie skateboards to insist they bring her onto the team.
 At that time, the Hobie team was exclusively young boys, and in their short video SkaterDater (1965), considered the first skateboarding movie, the girls were on the sidelines, a distraction for the boys who had all the fun.

 Photos: Bill Eppridge, Ron Stoner